 - weather conditions – Northern Ireland is cold in summer and freezing in winter

 - hypothermia - despite the season, water deeper than a few inches will be cold enough to cause cold shock

 - remoteness - many of these quarries are located in remote rural areas, miles away from a hospital or ambulance station

 - access - some are not accessible by vehicle therefore making it very difficult to call the emergency services and for them to reach you when they do arrive

 No one should enter a quarry without the permission of the owner.

 Find out more about the dangers of quarries

 The Mineral Products Association (MPA) runs a Stay Safe Campaign about the dangers of disused quarries.
 The MPA Stay Safe website contains valuable resources for teachers and parents.

 Printable poster and leaflet for display

-A print off “Quarry Water is a Stone Cold Killer: Stay Out, Stay Alive” poster and leaflet for display to help make people aware of the dangers of entering and swimming in quarries can be downloaded below.
+A printable 'Quarry Water is a Stone Cold Killer: Stay Out, Stay Alive' poster and leaflet can be downloaded for display.
+They help make people aware of the dangers of entering and swimming in quarries.